 Taking the Bus from Zuoying HSR Station

 Another thing to note is that you should get off at the Fo Guang Shan Buddha Memorial Hall stop (佛陀紀念館), also called the Buddha Museum.
 Note the bus also stops at Fo Guang Shan Monastery (佛光山), but that’s not where you can see the Big Buddha and the main museum.
 If you still have time or doing a temple stay, you can take the monastery’s shuttle bus between the two spots or walk (about 10 minutes).
+Remember that the monastery is not open on Tuesdays, so the bus won’t stop there.

 Need help figuring out how to get to Kaohsiung?
 Read my guide on getting from Taipei to Kaohsiung.